 According to the literature, mercury-associated minimal change disease occurs by direct injury of the podocytes, whereas mercury-associated MN occurs due to a dysregulation in the immune function.
 There is an exuberant Th2 response which leads to T cell-mediated activation of B cells with IgG1 activation.
-This IgG1 may bind to the NELL-1 antigens expressed in the glomerular
+This IgG1 may bind to the NELL-1 antigens expressed in the glomerular cells and transfer to the subepithelial side and activate the complement pathway and more IgG1 antibodies, thereby leading to immune complexes of MN.

 Additionally, the Hg-induced MN showed mesangial proliferation and are PLA2R and THSD7A negative distinguishing them from idiopathic MN.
 In our study, all the cases were negative for PLA2R and THSD7A, but only 30% of the cases showed additional mesangial proliferation.
-14,18,19